 Instead of chicken wire, look for wire fencing with a stronger gauge of wire, which starlings won’t be able to pull down or force their way through.
 For best results, opt for something with small holes that starlings won’t fit through.

 It’s also helpful to consider covering your chicken feeding container to keep starlings out.

 What not to do

 We know dealing with a starling infestation can be frustrating.
 Whatever you do, though, it’s critical to avoid harming the birds.

-In addition to being inhumane, destroying completed nests with chicks or eggs and shooting starlings is illegal in most places.
+In addition to being inhumane, destroying completed nests with chicks or eggs and shooting starlings can be a messy and ineffective process.

 Instead, contact a professional pest control company who will know how to trap starlings or take other steps toward humane and effective removal.

 How do Pest Control Experts Get Rid of Starlings?